 Your competition in the eyewear market is growing with each new online retailer.
 There are plenty of other companies who have entered the space besides Warby Parker like BonLook, Lookmatic, Eyefly, and many more.
 The biggest appeal consumers see to using these online sites is more often cost, and trend.

-Warby Parker has upped their game and now has 7 brick and mortor storefronts and 6 showrooms nationwide.
-Warby Parker's marketing has dubbed Optometrists as the "greedy middle man", making their bottom-of-the line frames even more appealing to consumers.
-Truth is, most consumers aren't aware of the total value package they receive when purchasing their frames and lenses, in your optical shop, from a licensed optician.
+Warby Parker has upped their game with multiple brick and mortor storefronts and showrooms nationwide.
+Warby Parker's marketing has dubbed optometrists as the "greedy middle man", making their bottom-of-the line frames even more appealing to consumers.
+Truth is, most consumers aren't aware of the total value package they receive when purchasing their frames and lenses in your optical shop from a licensed optician.
 That's why we think that patient education is your biggest weapon for competing with the online retail giants.

 Using Patient Education to Compete Against the Warby ParkersIf your patients are turning to online eyeglass retailers due to cost, and cost alone, it might be hard to save them.
 You're biggest advantage is going to be showing your patients the value in purchasing frames in your optical shop.